The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Algorithmic Scheme

 \subsection{Convex Reformulation}

-Our approach is based on the fact that if the players' objectives are separable, the game admits an equivalent convex representation.
-Specifically, in \cref{thm:convexification}, we establish a correspondence between finding an \gls{MNE} in a polyhedrally-representable \gls{SG} instance $G$ and finding a \gls{PNE} in a \emph{convexified} instance $\bar G$ where the feasible set for each player's optimization problem is $\clconvi$ instead of $\XSetofi$.
-Our result generalizes \citet[theorem 4]{WNMS1} by letting players have separable payoff functions and arbitrary nonconvex strategy sets.
+If the players' objectives are separable, we prove the game admits an equivalent convex representation.
+Specifically, in \cref{thm:convexification}, we establish a correspondence between the \glspl{MNE} of an \gls{SG} instance $G$ and the \glspl{PNE} of a \emph{convexified} instance $\bar G$ where the feasible set for each player's optimization problem is $\convi$ instead of $\XSetofi$.
+Our result generalizes \citet[Theorem 4]{WNMS1} by letting players have separable payoff functions and arbitrary nonconvex strategy sets.
+In what follows, we assume that each player's payoff $f^i$ is in the linear form mentioned in \cref{rem:linearForm}.